codacy/codacy-coverage-reporter/docs/index.md

     bash <(curl -Ls https://coverage.codacy.com/get.sh)
     ```

     The reporter assumes the coverage reports filename follow the name convention.
-Otherwise, you must define the report's location with the flag `-r`.
+Otherwise, you must define the report's location with the flag `--coverage-reports`.

 ## Extra information